 You might also consider getting a personal loan through a company like SoFi.

 I will only need a car occasionally or just need a ride

 If you don't need your own car, but do need the use of one on occasion, there are a variety of options available to you.
-One route is to look at sites like cheapair.com or other sites such as Orbitz or Expedia.
+One route is to look at sites like Orbitz, CheapAir.com, or Expedia.
 Any of these sites will search available travel deals (car rentals, flights, or hotels) across many providers.
 Particularly when you are hoping to find the best price available, these are good search options.

 If you plan to travel often, particularly if travel is part of your job, you may want to compare the points programs for the major rental companies such as: Hertz, Avis, Enterprise, and others.
 Frequent travelers can benefit by receiving perks like free upgrades, free rentals, shorter lines, and preferred services.
 A downside of these companies is that a car rental can be expensive and may come with fees that you may not expect.